Yash-Soni/Yash-Soni/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm a software developer with a passion for building amazing applications and learning new technologies.
+I've already worked as a part of Microsoft's Viva Goals, now looking forward for some new challenges in the Software Industry.

 ## 🛠️ Skills